aws-samples/intelligent-rag-bedrockagent-iac/README.md

 ```
 terraform plan
 ```
+**Note:** Make sure to check the `*tfvars` file and update relevant values before creating a plan.
+The code needs an existing VPC, KMS Key and an S3 bucket which is used as a source to deploy the Bedrock Action Group Lambda Function.

 5. Run terraform apply.
 The flag --auto-approve is optional.
 If you don't use that, you will be prompted to enter a confirmation manually (Y/N)
 ```
 terraform apply --auto-approve